Correct-Syntax/correct-syntax.github.io/content/about.md

 type: "page"
 ---

-I'm a [logo designer](/logos/), [artist](https://art.noahrahm.com), and software developer based in the Midwestern United States.
+I'm based in the Midwestern United States.
 I especially love working on meaningful projects that glorify our Heavenly Father Yahweh, and have a positive impact on others.

 I’m currently open to new client work and collaboration opportunities, so feel free to [say hello](mailto:hi@noahrahm.com).